fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v9.1.595, 06 Sep 2025):**
+- (Bug fix) ID2D1DeviceContext5::CreateSvgDocument missing argument
+- (Bug fix/API Standards) Many uses of Currency not replaced with LongLong (where not explicitly Currency in the SDK).
+In some cases this would have caused improper alignment.

 **Update (v9.1.594, 03 Sep 2025):**
 - Added Direct3D 8 and DirectPlay interfaces for additional dxvb conversions.
 I now intend to cover all DXVB equivalent C defs.